Admissions FAQ

 Below are the answers to some of the most frequently asked questions regarding admission to the graduate program.

-A. No, for Fall 2022 admission you will not need to take the GRE General Test.
-Students with a B.S. degree from our department are not required to take the GRE exam.
+A. No, for Fall 2024 admission you will not need to take the GRE General Test.
+If a student has taken the GRE they are welcome to submit their score.

 A. Most new students are admitted in the Fall semester.
-To receive primary consideration for graduate assistantships and timely review of your application, applicants need to apply by Feb 3.
+To receive primary consideration for graduate assistantships and timely review of your application, applicants For Fall admission consideration need to apply by Feb 3.
 Questions about Spring admission should be directed to the graduate program coordinator. msegrad@iastate.edu

 A. You will receive a letter from the department when your application has completed the review process.
 If you have not received the letter, then your application is still under review.
 This process can take time.
 Any questions related to the status of your application should be directed to the graduate program coordinator.